 Back to Health News & Stories

 It’s OK to feel upset at times.
 But if your emotions are too frequent or intense, your heart could pay the price.
-Virtua cardiologist Hafeza Shaikh, DO, tells how you can lower the temperature.
+Virtua cardiologist Hafeza Shaikh, DO, offers some tips to heal both the mind and the heart.

 Senior woman in the woods enjoying the fresh air